Accelerated Database Recovery in Azure SQL

-Based on this design, the time it takes the SQL database engine to recover from an unexpected restart is (roughly) proportional to the size of the longest active transaction in the system at the time of the crash.
+Based on this design, the time it takes the SQL Server database engine to recover from an unexpected restart is (roughly) proportional to the size of the longest active transaction in the system at the time of the crash.
 Recovery requires a rollback of all incomplete transactions.
 The length of time required is proportional to the work that the transaction has performed and the time it has been active.
 Therefore, the recovery process can take a long time in the presence of long-running transactions (such as large bulk insert operations or index build operations against a large table).

 Also, cancelling/rolling back a large transaction based on this design can also take a long time as it is using the same Undo recovery phase as described above.

-In addition, the SQL database engine cannot truncate the transaction log when there are long-running transactions because their corresponding log records are needed for the recovery and rollback processes.
-As a result of this design of the SQL database engine, some customers used to face the problem that the size of the transaction log grows very large and consumes huge amounts of drive space.
+In addition, the SQL Server database engine cannot truncate the transaction log when there are long-running transactions because their corresponding log records are needed for the recovery and rollback processes.
+As a result of this design of the SQL Server database engine, some customers used to face the problem that the size of the transaction log grows very large and consumes huge amounts of drive space.

 The Accelerated Database Recovery process